logos-maker/ikiGUI/README.md

 - Can be used with C or C++
 - Has compilation flag to strip away 100% of all platform depentant code.
 - Can be used with doxygen for automatic generation of documentation.
-- Can generate and draw text with TTF fonts.
+- Can generate and draw text with TTF True Type fonts.

 Example code for using it making audio plugins can be found here... https://github.com/logos-maker/RST